 In this court, there are 15 judges.
 For arraignments, held in Courtroom 4C or Courtroom 4D, the judges take turns presiding for one week at a time.
 After the arraignment, cases are randomly assigned to one of the 15 judges.
 The judge assigned to a case is assigned permanently.

 The prosecutor assigned to a case varies.
 If the offense occurred within the city of Columbus, the case will be prosecuted by the Columbus City Attorney’s Office, and that office has an assistant prosecutor assigned to each courtroom.
 If the offense occurred in a city or village other than Columbus, that city or village is responsible for prosecuting the case.
-Some cities and villages have a contract with the city of Columbus to prosecute their cases, and other cities and villages have their own attorneys who prosecute cases in the Franklin County Municipal Court.
+Some cities and villages have a contract with the city of Columbus to provide prosecutorial services in this court, and other cities and villages have their own attorneys who prosecute cases in the Franklin County Municipal Court.

 Pretrial hearing: If you plead not guilty at the arraignment, the next hearing is a pretrial hearing.
 The pretrial hearing is an opportunity for you or your lawyer to discuss the case with the prosecuting attorney and negotiate an agreed resolution (a plea bargain).
 If you reach an agreement, the case will likely be finished that day.
 If you do not reach an agreement, the case will be scheduled for a motion hearing (if you filed motions regarding legal issues) or a trial.